-"I'm not going to buy a carpet," I said Hamdi crawled over to the tower of rugs and knelt before me, hands clasped in supplication.
+"I'm not going to buy a carpet," I said.

+Hamdi crawled over to the tower of rugs and knelt before me, hands clasped in supplication.
 "I want to change jobs.
 I told these guys..."
-Hamdi jerked a thumb toward the two other Turks "...
-I can bring them retail business, and tonight, I must show them how good I sell.
+Hamdi jerked a thumb toward the two other Turks. "...I can bring them retail business, and tonight, I must show them how good I sell.
 That's why I bring you, Angela.
 You my best customer and friend."
 Kathryn lit a cigarette.
 "Hamdi, she doesn't want to buy."
 Hamdi threw out his hands like a comical boy.
 "No tourist comes to Turkey expecting to buy a rug, but they all leave with one."
 "She doesn't want one."
 Kathryn, my ally, even though we'd just met and even though I'd been fucking her husband and she probably knew it, stood up.
-I put my feet down on the ground.
 The two men from the shop looked at each other and said something to Hamdi.
 Some plot they had been hatching had gone awry.
 Hamdi did some fast talking, and they shook hands.
-"Last chance," Hamdi followed me out the door.
+I stood.
+"Last chance!"
+Hamdi followed me out the door.
 "Last chance for such a good deal.
 No other tourist come this place.
 Only Turkish dealer, and I get in big trouble with Duran Duran if he find out I bring you here."
-Next door to the carpet shop, the tilted crates of a fruit merchant rested on a flimsy table that I bumped, spilling pomegranates.
+Next door to the carpet shop, a fruit vendor's tilted crates rested on a flimsy table that I bumped, spilling pomegranates.
 The men from the carpet store and Hamdi scrambled after the rolling fruit; and then, in the mood of general handshaking, the two men from the store, who looked philosophical about the loss of the sale, reached for my hand and wished me well, and I pumped the hand of the dark-haired man who leaned stolidly against the picture window.
 The setup reminded me of walking down a lineup and shaking hands with felons, not that Fred and I ever booked anyone.
 As postal inspectors we mostly opened crates with our pry bars and radioed for the police if we saw anything suspicious.
 The grocer whose hand I held in mine came up to my shoulder, and I looked down on the balding circle of his head and the way the shoulder pads of his jacket squared off the round contours of his chest.
-His greasy forehead bumped my chin.
+His shiny forehead bumped my chin.
+He rose on his tiptoes, and when someone passed him on the street, pushing his face into my breasts, he jumped back with a look of suffocated dismay.
+Short men don't usually like a big woman right up next to them.
+It gave me some sympathy for this poor Turk.

 "Pleasure meeting you," I said.